codophilic/Learn-ReactJS/About.md

     - `PropTypes.array`: An array
     - `PropTypes.node`: Anything that can be rendered (numbers, strings, elements, etc.)
     - `PropTypes.element`: A single React element

+## React Events

+- React Events are just React’s way of handling user interactions — like when users, Click a button, Type in an input box, Move the mouse, Press a key, Submit a form etc.
+- They enable dynamic and interactive user interfaces by allowing components to react to user input.
+- Let's see an example